 Leave an AD domain

-When you leave the domain (that is, disable Active Directory authentication and disconnect a pool or server from its domain), any users who authenticated to the pool or server with Active Directory credentials are disconnected.
+When you leave the domain, any users who authenticated to the pool or server with Active Directory credentials are disconnected.

 Use XenCenter to leave an AD domain.
-See the XenCenter help for more information.
+For more information, see the XenCenter documentation.
 Alternately run the

 Leaving the domain does not delete the host objects from the AD database.
 For information on how to delete disabled host entries, see the Microsoft Support article.